-- CAPS CORE Distinctives courses:CORE300 and either CORE310 or CORE320. - An Ethics (H category (p.
-26)) course.
+- · CAPS CORE Distinctives courses. - · An Ethics (H category (p.
+14)) course.

 Transfer Credit Policies

 The College of Adult & Professional Studies accepts transfer credit based on the source of credit, level of credit, and grade earned.

 Credit is acceptable from regionally accredited institutions of higher education, nationally accredited institutions of higher education, and comparably accredited international institutions of higher education.
 Credit from any other institution will be accepted only when there is an officially approved transfer articulation agreement with the institution.